Alpha-AML/smart-contract/README.md

 - **Effects**:
   - Tokens refunded to user
   - Request marked as "Cancelled"
-  - ETH remains with gas payments recipient
+  - ETH (or other native token) remains with gas payments recipient

 ### Oracle Functions